icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/outgoing-request.md

  - the [payload](#payload-and-payload-continuation) of the request

 In C#, an outgoing request also holds [features](#request-features).
-These features are used for local communications with and within the invocation pipeline.
+These features are used for local communications with the invocation pipeline, and within this pipeline.

 ## Request fields